Season: 4 episode 19

 MORT CORY: You know blamed well what.

-JESS: Well you’re so all fired grouty.
+JESS HARPER: Well you’re sure all fired grouty.
 I can’t figure ya.

 MORT CORY: Oh you can’t huh?